Envisioning Digital Transformation

 — The Digital Office (@DigitalOfficeLG) October 12, 2018

-SVCO, author of the Scottish Digital Participation Charter, are also playing a part in extending this involvement to the general public in Dundee, championing the role of technology in health and wellbeing.
+SVCO, author of the Scottish Digital Participation Charter, are also playing a part in extending this involvement to the general public in Dundee, championing the role of technology in health and well-being, and running local workshops to deliver hands on support and mentoring.

 A new awareness week in Dundee (21 October) and Glasgow (22 – 26 October) will champion technology in health and wellbeing.
 Find out more about #DiscoverDigitalScot & book at https://t.co/zEwzkjVhoG @DHCScot pic.twitter.com/JGo7v2PRW6